khotta/color_echo/README.md

     * h_cyan
     * h_white

-    available in version 0.4.0 on and after.
+    available in v0.4.0 on and after.
     * index[1-256]

 ex.)
 CE.ch_bg :white #=> background color will be changed white